 The Floppy Drive Replacement

-When Yamaha introduced the PSR-3000, they replaced the floppy drive with a 16MB Smart Media Card.
+When Yamaha introduced the PSR-3000 in 2004, they replaced the floppy drive with a 16MB Smart Media Card.
 They also included a USB (Universal Serial Bus) port for an external USB flash drive.
-The 16MB Smart Media Card rapidly became obsolete, being replaced by cards with different formats and higher capacities, but the addition of the USB port proved to be an excellent choice.
+The 16MB Smart Media Card rapidly became obsolete, replaced by cards with different formats and higher capacities, but the addition of the USB port proved to be an excellent choice.
 All modern day computers now include one or more USB ports and there are a wide variety of USB devices available to the public.

 You will see USB flash drives referred to as pen drives, jump drives, thumb drives, key drives, or memory sticks.
-Whatever you call it, a flash drive is a very welcome addition to your computing environment.
-Just stick it into the USB port on your computer (or your PSR or Tyros) and, within a few seconds, a new drive appears on your desktop.
-On the PSR/Tyros, the flash drive will appear as USB1.
+Whatever you call it, a flash drive is a welcome addition to your computing environment.
+Just stick the USB drive into the USB port on your computer and within a few seconds a new drive appears on your desktop.
+In the PSR, PSR-S, PSR-SX and Tyros/Genos models the flash drive will appear as USB1.
 That's it.
-You don't have to take your computer apart to put in a new drive.
+You don't have to take your computer or keyboard apart to put in a new drive.
 You don't even have to install software to read the drive.

-These drives have a many desirable features: no need for batteries, solid state storage, good transfer speeds, durability, portability, and an expected data retention of ten years.
-With all of these features, these tiny drives can replace much of the functionality of the floppy disk, the CD R/RW discs, and even hard drives.
+These drives have many desirable features: no need for batteries, solid state storage, good transfer speeds, durability, portability, and an expected data retention of ten years.
+With all of these features, these tiny drives replace much of the functionality of the floppy disk, the CD R/RW discs, and even hard drives.

 Which USB Flash Drive?